zhenging/hist207b/notes/10_new_deal/25_the_great_depression.md

 "court-packing plan"

 #### Questions
 1\.
 What did Hoover do to reverse the economic collapse?
-Why didn’t Hoover do more?
+Why didn't Hoover do more?

 2\.
 Why did Franklin Delano Roosevelt (FDR) appeal to so many voters in the election of 1932?

 3\.
-What was FDR’s 3-prong strategy to revive the economy?
+What was FDR's 3-prong strategy to revive the economy?

 4\.
 What did the NRA do?
 Did it succeed?
 + National Recovery Administration (p.925)